Takiro/easy-romfilter/README.md

 $ `python easy-romfilter.py -vvv --simulate -e z64 roms/ n64_filtered/`

-Of course you can use the short option `-s` instead of `--simulate if` you want, its the same wit `-e`
+Of course you can use the short option `-s` instead of `--simulate` if you want, its the same wit `-e`

-*If you are not sure if you have done everything right, you should use `-s`.*
+*If you are not sure that you have done everything right, you should use `-s`.*

 ### Input and Output

 easy-romfilter assumes that all the rom files that belong to one game reside in one folder even if there is just one version of the rom available.
 This means your source directory should look like this.
-After the first level you can introduce as many subdirectories as long as thy group files of the same game.
+After the first level you can introduce as many subdirectories as you like, as long as they group files of the same game.

 		.
 		├── 2020 Super Baseball